ORGANISATION/COMPANYNTNU Norwegian University of Science and Technology

-Applications should include: CV including publication list, letter of motivation, certificates from both Bachelor, Master and PhD, copies of grade transcripts, up to 3 publications and other scientific works, (copies of documentation on English language proficiency test for non-native speakers outside of Europe) and minimum 2 reference letters.
+Applications should include: CV, letter of motivation, certificates from both Bachelor and Master, copies of grade transcripts, possible publications and other scientific works and 2 reference letters.

 Publications and other scientific work must follow the application.
 Please note that applications are only evaluated based on the information available on the application deadline.
 You should ensure that your application shows clearly how your skills and experience meet the criteria which are set out above.